 Cauliflower falafel would be perfect for air frying.
 Put them on parchment paper just like in the oven so they don't stick.
 This should take a little less time than in the oven.

 Use the same amount of sesame flour or 3 tablespoons coconut flour.

 I served my low carb falafel on a bed of cauliflower tabbouleh for lunch.
 This Middle Eastern salad is light and fragrant and takes only 15 minutes to prepare.
 The combo was delicious!

 You could also go for a simple green salad or even a Greek salad with olives and feta cheese.
 Not quite authentic, but the flavours mingle well.

 The third option would be to serve the falafel as an appetiser with the tahini dipping sauce on the side.

-Or go for the Berlin Food truck option and put them in a low carb flatbread with salad and sauce!
-I have a wonderful recipe for keto flatbread in my Keto Bread Made Easy Cookbook.
-You can order it here.
-I've had people tell me this is the most useful ebook they've ever bought.
+Or go for the Berlin Food truck option and put them in a low carb pitta bread with salad and sauce!

 Tried this recipe?
 Give it a star rating below!